mdasim2882/mdasim2882/README.md

 TECHNOLOGY AND MANAGEMENT, LUCKNOW.
 - 👀 I’m interested in Android Development and Software Engineering.
 - 🌱 I’m currently learning Android Devolopment using JAVA, XML and PHP.
- Also,I'm try to improve problem-solving skills through Data Structures and Algorithms.
+ Also,I'm trying to improve my problem-solving skills through Data Structures and Algorithms.

 - 📫 How to reach me ...
 -